Frequently Asked Questions

 Our camp program operates from 9:00 a.m. to 4:00 p.m. each day.

-We also offer early drop off starting at 8:00 a.m. and late pick up until 5:00 p.m.
+We also offer early drop off starting at 7:30 a.m. and late pick up until 5:30 p.m.
 You can add this extended before care and/or extended after care to your cart at checkout when you register for camp, or purchase it later if you prefer.
-Before care for the whole week is $30, and after care for the whole week is $30 ($24 each for 4 day weeks).
+Before care is $40 for 5-day camp weeks ($32 for 4 day weeks), and after camp care is also $40 for 5-day camp weeks ($32 for 4 day weeks).
 Please note, only entire weeks (not individual days) can be purchased.

 Do you offer before and after camp care?

 You can add this extended before care and/or extended after care to your cart at checkout when you register for camp, or purchase it later if you prefer.
-Before care for the whole week is $30, and after care for the whole week is $30 ($24 each for 4 day weeks).
-Please note, only whole weeks (not individual days) can be purchased.
+Before care is $40 for 5-day camp weeks ($32 for 4 day weeks), and after camp care is also $40 for 5-day camp weeks ($32 for 4 day weeks).
+Please note, only entire weeks (not individual days) can be purchased.

 What does a typical day look like?